Need Help or Found an Issue?

 BC (Ballistic Coefficient): Drag efficiency relative to standard projectile.
 Range: 0.1-0.8.
 Higher = better aerodynamics.

 Drag Model: G1 (traditional) vs G7 (modern).
-G7 more accurate for boat tail bullets, G1 for flat base bullets.
+G7 generally better suited for boat tail bullets, G1 for flat base bullets.

 Shooting Parameters